PhillipHoejbjerg/ClimateGraph/index.md

 {% include TemporalEvolution.html %}

 The plot clearly shows that the discussion of climate on Reddit has been growing throughout the specific period.
-Note the tiny dot present in 2014, compared to the moderately sized point of 2022 - based on only 4 months of data.
+Please note the tiny dot present in 2014, and the moderately sized point of 2022 - are based on only 2 and 4 months of data respectively.
 Furthermore it seems as though the general opinion is upward-trending, though minimally so.
 The average yearly opinion of the entire period is on the anti-side of the scale, very close to neutral however.

 But one begins to wonder; is the upward trend due to Redditors changing their opinion, or is it simply due to the opinion of new Redditors joining the discussion.